tensorcircuit/tensorcircuit-ng/docs/source/index.rst

 * It is designed for speed, flexibility and elegance. 🚀

-* It is empowered by advanced tensor network simulator engine. 🔋
+* It is empowered by advanced tensor network simulator engines. 🔋

 * It is ready for quantum hardware access with CPU/GPU/QPU (local/cloud) hybrid solutions. 🖥